Can Large Language Models Transform Computational Social Science?: Discussion

 \subsection{When To Use What \llm{}}

 We hope these results help CSS researchers to understand \llm{} alternatives for their use cases.
 Our general prompt guidelines allow us to quickly design functional prompts for many models.
-When looking to incorporate \llm{s} in their work, CSS researchers should consider the advantages and disadvantages of open source and industrial models.
-As a quick reference, we provide high level recommendations in Figure \ref{fig:flow_chart_models}.
+When looking to incorporate \llm{s} in their work, CSS researchers should consider the advantages and disadvantages of open and closed-source models.

-\textit{For CSS classification, our work shows that open-source models like FLAN are as capable as state-of-the-art industrial \llm{s} from OpenAI.} We recommend researchers who already have access to GPUs capable of running these models prefer FLAN models.
-For continuous monitoring and enormous-scale analysis, the low marginal cost of these open-source models makes them price-advantageous.
-For CSS researchers with expertise, open-source \llm{s} have the added benefit of being able to be fine-tuned on labeled data and constrained programatically for more predictable behaviour.
-At this time, it is not possible to further fine-tune OpenAI's instruction-tuned models\footnote{As of March 30th from the \href{https://platform.openai.com/docs/guides/fine-tuning/what-models-can-be-fine-tuned}{OpenAI documentation}.}.
+\textit{For CSS classification, our work shows that open-source models like FLAN are as capable as state-of-the-art closed-source \llm{s} from OpenAI.} We recommend researchers who already have access to GPUs capable of running these models prefer open-source models.
+For continuous monitoring and enormous-scale analysis, the low marginal cost of these models could make them price-advantageous.
+For CSS researchers with expertise, open-source \llm{s} have the added benefit of being able to be fine-tuned on labeled data and constrained programatically for more predictable behavior.
+At this time, it is not possible to further fine-tune all of OpenAI's instruction-tuned models.

-However, for those without existing hardware infrastructure, OpenAI models are an extremely cost-efficient option.
-Based on current cloud pricing\footnote{\href{https://medium.com/google-cloud/deploy-flan-t5-xxl-on-vertex-ai-prediction-579953afdc88}{Google Cloud FLAN hosting cost}}, the hardware necessary to run FLAN-T5-XXL costs 170 dollars per day---the equivalent of processing roughly 50 million words using ChatGPT\footnote{\href{https://openai.com/pricing}{OpenAI Pricing}}.
-In most cases, ChatGPT is more cost-efficient and has a lower operational overhead for hardware-constrained research groups.
+For those without existing hardware infrastructure, proprietary APIs appear to be a cost-efficient option.
+Based on current cloud pricing,\footnote{\href{https://medium.com/google-cloud/deploy-flan-t5-xxl-on-vertex-ai-prediction-579953afdc88}{Google Cloud FLAN hosting cost}} the hardware necessary to run FLAN-T5-XXL costs 170 dollars per day---the equivalent of processing $\sim$50 million words with \texttt{gpt-3.5-turbo}.\footnote{\href{https://openai.com/pricing}{OpenAI Pricing}} In most cases, \texttt{gpt-3.5-turbo} is more cost-efficient and has a lower operational overhead for hardware-constrained research groups.